Correlations between two vortices in dry active matter: Results and Discussions

+As seen in Fig. \ref{fig:correlationbydelta}(a), for $\phi=0.20$, the decrease in correlation intensity with increasing $\delta$ is more clearly observed, especially for $\delta\leqslant 8$, for any $D$.
+For larger gaps, the correlation approaches zero and shows a weak dependence on both $D$ and $\delta$.
+For $\phi=0.25$, Fig. \ref{fig:correlationbydelta}(b), the initial decreasing trend of $C_{\omega_l\omega_r}$ with $\delta$ is seen up to $\delta=14$, while above this gap value, the correlation depends weakly on $D$ and $\delta$.
+Finally, at $\phi=0.30$, Fig. \ref{fig:correlationbydelta}(c), this decreasing trend lasts up to $\delta=18$.
+In general, these curves reach a lowest correlation point at a gap value that depends on $D$ and $\phi$; for larger gaps, the states have small negative or null correlations for $\phi=20$ and $0.25$; for $\phi=0.30$, this last regime does show relevant correlations.

-From the previous data, we observe that increasing the gap generally changes the correlated state from ferromagnetic (positive correlation) to antiferromagnetic state (negative correlation), while keeping $D$ and $\phi$ constant.
-We can describe such scenario through the belt and cog analogies we described earlier.
-Let us consider initially the ferromagnetic state, such as the depicted in Fig. \ref{fig:Top12}(b).
-We see that as we increase the gap, at fixed $D$ and $\phi$, the belt necessarily stretches, {\em i.e.}, the particles should travel a longer distance enclosing both obstacles.
-Then, if we continue this process, it will reach a snapping point, in which the particles will no longer be able to move around both obstacles, and we reach the transition region.
-The approach to this region is continuous, since the correlation function decreases with increasing gap.
-Hence, stretching the belt, necessarily decreases the correlation.
-By increasing this parameter even further, they will form isolated vortices, as seen in Fig. \ref{fig:Top12}(a).
-At this point, the antiferromagnetic pattern arises as the correlated state.
-We present the dependence of $C_{\omega_{l}\omega_{r}}$ with $\delta$ for different $D$ and $\phi$ in Fig. \ref{fig:correlationbydelta}.
+The observed trend in these results is that increasing the gap, while keeping $D$ and $\phi$ constant, generally changes the correlated state from a PCS to a NCS.
+We can understand this scenario through the belt and cog analogies as above.
+Let us consider initially the PCS, such as the one depicted in Figs. \ref{fig:Top12}(b) and (d).
+We see that as we increase the gap, at fixed $D$ and $\phi$, the space between the obstacles increases and the particles should travel a longer path enclosing both obstacles.
+Hence, by the same reasoning used above, the belt necessarily stretches.
+Then, if we continue this process, it will reach a snapping point, in which the particles will no longer be able to move around both obstacles, {\em i.e.}, we will reach the transition region.
+The approach to this region is continuous, since the correlation function decreases continuously with increasing gap.
+By increasing this parameter even further, nearly separated vortices will appear around each obstacle, as seen in Figs. \ref{fig:Top12}(a) and (c).
+At this point, the NCS arises.